Proposed United States invasion of Venezuela

-First Trump presidency (2017–2021)
+First presidency of Donald Trump

-According to the Associated Press, within the framework of the crisis in Venezuela, unnamed administration officials stated that an intervention was raised in 2017 to Donald Trump's advisors, including US Secretary of State Rex Tillerson and national security advisor H. R. McMaster (who left the Trump administration from that moment on) and later to several presidents of Latin American countries including Juan Manuel Santos.
+According to the Associated Press, within the framework of the crisis in Venezuela, unnamed administration officials stated that an intervention was raised in 2017 to Trump's advisors, including U.S. Secretary of State Rex Tillerson and national security advisor H. R. McMaster (who left the Trump administration from that moment on) and later to several presidents of Latin American countries including Juan Manuel Santos.
 Gustavo Petro, president of Colombia, declared in May 2023 that Trump had made a proposal to then-president Iván Duque to invade Venezuela through Colombia, but that his advisors had stopped him.
 On both occasions, everyone present asked Trump not to proceed with the plan.

-On the possibility of intervention in Venezuela during the Venezuelan presidential crisis, Assistant Secretary of State for Western Hemisphere Affairs, Kimberly Breier said: "Although our policy is based on a peaceful transition, we have made it very clear that all options are on the table."
+On the possibility of intervention in Venezuela during the Venezuelan presidential crisis, Assistant Secretary of State for Western Hemisphere Affairs Kimberly Breier said: "Although our policy is based on a peaceful transition, we have made it very clear that all options are on the table."
 John Bolton, National Security advisor at the time, published in a 2020 book, The Room Where It Happened, that Trump said that invading Venezuela would be "cool" because it is "really part of the United States".
-In June 2023, Trump said at a press conference in North Carolina, "When I left, Venezuela was about to collapse.
-We would have taken over it, we would have kept all that oil."
+In his 2019 memoir, The Threat, former Deputy Director of the FBI, Andrew McCabe, quotes Trump as saying of Venezuela "That's the country we should be going to war with, they have all that oil and they're right on our back door."

 Trump stated on 11 August 2017 that he is "not going to rule out a military option" to confront the autocratic government of Nicolás Maduro and the deepening crisis in Venezuela.
 CNN wrote in July 2018 that a senior administration official stated that, in an August 2017 meeting about imposing diplomatic and financial sanctions on Venezuela, Trump asked senior advisers about the possibility of invading Venezuela.
 Then-National Security Advisor H. R. McMaster and other aides strongly advised against military action, warning that it could backfire and that regional allies opposed such measures.
 The official emphasized that there was "no imminent plan" for an invasion, describing Trump's remarks as thinking "out loud".
 Trump's comments were first reported by the Associated Press and came a day before he publicly stated that a "military option" against Venezuela remained possible.